nvictor/deckzero/README.md

 ### Hulk-style custom theme recipe

-If you want a custom theme that behaves like `hulk`, use a light base, point headings and inline emphasis at your accent, swap in your fonts, and set a default brandmark position on the `.reveal` root.
+If you want a custom theme that behaves like `hulk`, start from the light-theme palette, point headings and inline emphasis at your accent, swap in your fonts, and set a default brandmark position on the `.reveal` root.

 Example CSS: